A Comprehensive Guide to Selecting the Right Relief Valve for Your Oil and Gas Needs

 BMD Relief Valves and Their Applications

 Overpressure risks in the oil and gas industry encompass a wide range of operating conditions.
-BMD’s RV10 series of spring-loaded relief valves span a set-pressure range of 15-3000 psi and temperature range of -50 oF-400 o F.
+BMD’s RV10 series of spring-loaded relief valves span a set-pressure range of 15-3000 psi and temperature range of -50 oF-400 o F. Available in different models to suit varying requirements, RV10 safety relief valves are an ideal choice for overpressure protection of compressors, scrubbers, separators, pipelines and other systems where overpressure protection may be required.
+BMD’s RV10 Relief Valves incorporate a non-rising stem design that gives the disk full guidance, while opening and closing.

+This is coupled with a soft seat design that ensures long lasting set pressure repeatability and bubble tight shut-off.
+The shorter stem makes the valve compact and ideal for tight spaces.
 The RV10 is ASME-certified for gas and liquid service and is available in NPT and flanged connections.
 The flanged relief valve sizes meet API 526 dimensions.
 The RV10 is manufactured in accordance with the ASME Boiler and Pressure Vessel Code, capacity tested and certified by the National Board, and meets the requirements of Sec on VIII, Division 1 of the ASME Code.

 Regulatory Compliance and Industry Standards for Relief Valves